jsafrane/scratch/storage-tests.md

 Based on decision above.

 ### Rework iSCSI server image
-iSCSI can serve multiple LUNs on one node if following condit
-* The iSCSI "server container" does not run any daemon.
+The iSCSI "server container" does not run any daemon.
 It onlu configures iSCSI target in kernel.
+Kernel can can serve multiple LUNs on one node (one for each test) if following conditions are met:
 * It must run with HostNetwork=true to be able to serve LUNs from different containers.
 * `targetcli` running in containers should see all fake "block devices" (i.e. plain files with ext2 FS in them) that are exported as LUNs, even if such LUN was exported by a different container on the same node.
 Therefore the container should copy the file to the host, e.g. `/srv/iscsi` directory.